Accessibility for Hanover: BFSG Remediation and WCAG 2.2 Audits

 Ongoing Monitoring

-Continuous accessibility monitoring during content changes.
+Continuous BFSG monitoring during content changes from €49 net per month.
 Automated checks on every deployment, quarterly manual spot checks and reporting to your compliance department.

 Legal Safeguarding

 Documentation of all measures as evidence of compliance efforts.
-We collaborate closely with legal advisors and can provide expert opinions on the BFSG conformity of your offerings if needed.
+We collaborate closely with legal advisors and provide expert opinions on the BFSG conformity of your offerings if needed.

 Common Barriers on Hanover Websites

 In our work with companies from the Hanover region, we encounter recurring accessibility barriers that cut across virtually all industries.
 The most common issues involve missing alt texts for images, insufficient color contrast, menus not accessible by keyboard, missing form labels and videos without captions.
 These barriers are not deliberate choices but the result of web development that previously did not know accessibility as a requirement.
+According to the WebAIM analysis, 95.9 percent (WebAIM, 2024) of the most-visited home pages have measurable WCAG failures.

 Contrast and Color Issues